-I’ve heard of bed bugs in clothing at second hand stores, I’ve even heard of bed bugs in hospitals, but at Hollister, a store owned by Abercrombie & Fitch?
+I’ve heard of bed bugs in clothing at second-hand stores and even in hospitals, but at Hollister, a store owned by Abercrombie & Fitch?

-On Friday, CNN reported that Hollister clothing in the upscale SoHo neighborhood of New York, kept their doors shut to deal with bed bugs.
-It’s reported that in South Street Seaport, another Abercrombie & Fitch clothing store was closed for a time to deal with an infestation of their own.
+CNN reported that Hollister Clothing, in the upscale SoHo neighborhood of New York, kept its doors shut to deal with bed bugs.
+It’s reported that in South Street Seaport, another Abercrombie & Fitch clothing store was closed for a time to deal with an infestation of its own.

 So how does a clothing store end up with bed bugs?

-As for Hollister, they have asked the City to help come up with a solution to make sure their customers don’t find bed bugs in clothing and doing everything within their power to make sure this never happens again.
+As for Hollister, they have asked the City to help come up with a solution to ensure their customers don’t find bed bugs in clothing and do everything within their power to ensure this never happens again.

-Moral of the story: When you buy clothing from a department store, no matter how reputable they are, make sure you vigorously shake out the merchandise BEFORE you bring it into your home (or car for that matter!).
+Moral of the story: When you buy clothing from a department store, no matter how reputable they are, ensure you vigorously shake out the merchandise BEFORE bringing it into your home (or car, for that matter!).